reframe-hpc/reframe/docs/running.rst

 .. code-block:: bash

-  ./bin/reframe -c /path/to/checks -R --run
+  ./bin/reframe -c /path/to/checks -R -r

 This will search recursively for test files in ``/path/to/checks`` and will start running them on the current system.